Developing Effective 504 Accommodations for OCD Students

 Definition of 504 Accommodations and Their Purpose

 504 accommodations are intended to provide individualized educational programming for students with disabilities, including those with OCD.
-Accommodations are meant to level the playing field and provide students with the necessary tools to succeed academically and socially.
+These 504 accommodations for students with OCD and other mental disorders are meant to level the playing field and provide students with the necessary tools to succeed academically and socially.

-Examples of OCD Accommodations That Can Be Helpful Students
+Examples of OCD Accommodations That Can Be Helpful to Students

 The signs and symptoms of OCD are unique and affect what accommodations a child may benefit from.
 There are many accommodations that can be helpful for students with OCD, including: